Dev-m8/csv-challenge/README.md

+# CSV challenge
-# sample haskell project to practice csv parsing
+sample project to practice csv parsing in Haskell, and tets out cassava lib